dspringuel-va/blog-posts/kubernetes/README.md

 Usually, a Pod needs to run continuously.
 When it fails, the general use case for it is to be brought back to life, usually by a ReplicaSet.

 However, there are some case where a pod would normally execute and terminate successfully.
-In those case, the pod shouldn't be spinned up again, since it was a one time execution.
+In those case, the pod shouldn't be restarted, since it was meant for a one time execution.
 The Job resource was created especially for that purpose.

 The Job will run a pod until it finishes successfully.
 If the pod fails for any reason (the node crashed, etc), it will reschedule it to run again.